stereokai/amok/man/readme.md

 ```

 ## STARTING A BROWSER

-A new browser process can be spawned by specifying a type of browser for the
+A browser be opened by specifying a type of browser for the browser option,
-browser option, the type of browser may be either `chrome` or `chromium`, this
+the type of browser must be either `chrome` or `chromium`.

-will search in `PATH` and vendor installation directories for a browser of that
+**Amok** will search for the browser executable in `PATH` and default
-type.
+well-known vendor installation directories.

 ```sh
 $ amok --browser chrome http://localhost:4000
 ```

-An absolute path for the browser can be specified via environment variables, use
+An absolute path for the browser may be specified via a `*_BIN` environment
-this to specify the executable for alternative release channels or custom
+variables, use this to specify the full executable path for alternative release
-installation paths.
+channels like Chrome Canary.

 ```sh
 $ export CHROME_BIN="/absolute/path/to/executable"
 $ amok --browser chrome http://localhost:4000
 ```

-Additional command line arguments may also be specified via environment
+Additional command line arguments may also be specified via a `*_FLAGS`
-variables, use this to provide extra browser configuration.
+environment variables, use this to provide extra browser configuration,
+like providing a unique profile directory.

 ```sh
 $ export CHROME_FLAGS="--user-data-dir=/data_dir/"